UniversalDependencies/docs/_fr-dep/aux_.md

 # The filename "aux" is not allowed on Windows, so we redirect instead
 # (see https://github.com/UniversalDependencies/docs/issues/20)
 redirect_from: "fr/dep/aux.html"
+udver: '2'
 ---

 An auxiliary of a clause is a [non-main verb](sv-pos/AUX) of the clause.

-Exception: An auxiliary verb used to construct the passive [voice](sv-feat/Voice) is not labeled `aux` but [auxpass]().
+In some French treebanks an auxiliary verb used to construct the passive [voice](sv-feat/Voice) is not labeled `aux` but [auxpass]().

 ~~~ sdparse